AccelByte/accelbyte-csharp-modular-sdk/README.md

 For `HttpClientPolicy` properties, refer to [this code](AccelByte.Sdk.Core/Net/Http/HttpClientPolicy.cs).

 ## Automatically Refresh Access Token

-To enable automatic access token refresh, include `AccelByte.Sdk.Feature.AutoRefreshToken` and instantiate the sdk with following code.
+To enable automatic access token refresh, add the `AccelByte.Sdk.Feature.AutoRefreshToken package` and include the corresponding namespace.
+Then, instantiate the SDK using the following code.

 ```csharp
 //Add core namespace
 using AccelByte.Sdk.Core;